-

 Window Regulator

-A window regulator works with a window motor to slide the window up and down inside the door.
-A bad window regulator can cause the window not to open or close fully.
-It's a maintenance-free unit.
-If a window regulator fails, the failed part or the whole unit must be replaced.
+The window regulator works with a window motor to slide the window up and down inside the door.
+A bad window regulator can cause the window not to open or close fully or produce irregular noises when the window is operated.
+If it fails, the failed part or the whole unit must be replaced.

 Windshield washer fluid pump (motor)

-The windshield washer system is fairly simple, there is a switch, the control module and the motor.
+The windshield washer system is fairly simple: there is a switch, the control module and the motor.
 The pump comes with the motor as one unit.
 In some older cars the switch powers the pump directly.
-The windshield washer motor/pump is installed at the bottom of the windshield washer fluid bottle.
+The windshield washer motor/pump is installed at the windshield washer fluid bottle.

 Wiper Linkage (transmission)